agntcy/oasf/README.md

 # Open Agentic Schema Framework Server

-This directory contains the Open Agents Schema Framework (OASF) Schema Server source code.
+The server/ directory contains the Open Agents Schema Framework (OASF) Schema Server source code.
 The schema server is an HTTP server that provides a convenient way to browse and use the OASF schema.
+The server provides also schema validation capabilities to be used during development.

 You can access the OASF schema server, which is running the latest released schema, at [schema.oasf.agntcy.org](https://schema.oasf.agntcy.org).